fionnlinux/fionnlinux.com/DECISIONS.md

 ## Domain registrar and CDN — Cloudflare
 **Date:** May 2026
 **Decision:** Register fionnlinux.com through Cloudflare Registrar, use Cloudflare CDN
 **Reasoning:** Cloudflare handles both domain registration and DNS in one place, reducing attack surface compared to a separate registrar and CDN combination.
-At-cost domain pricing with no markup.
 Free CDN tier provides DDoS protection, caching, and SSL termination.
 Auto-renewal enabled to prevent accidental expiry.
 Account secured with 2FA.

 ---